hindu-comm/weblogs/manasataramgini/2007/02/2007-02-15_the-greatest-temple-of-shiva.md

 the kAlAmukha-s of later days.
 To me on seeing the glory of shiva on rock the words came to mind:

-daMShTrA-karAlaM divi nR^ityamAnaM hutAsha-vaktraM jvalanArka-rUpam |
+daMShTrA-karAlaM divi nR^ityamAnaM hutAsha-vaktraM jvalanArka-rUpaM \|
-sahasra-pAdAkShi-shirobhi yuktaM bhavantam-ekaM praNamAmi rudram ||
+sahasra-pAdAkShi-shirobhi yuktaM bhavantam-ekaM praNamAmi rudraM \|\|
-namo.astu somAya sumadhyamAya namo.astu devAya hiraNyabAho |
+namo.astu somAya sumadhyamAya namo.astu devAya hiraNyabAho \|
-namo.agni-chandrArka-vilochanAya namo.ambikAyAH pataye mR^iDAya ||
+namo.agni-chandrArka-vilochanAya namo.ambikAyAH pataye mR^iDAya \|\|

 From the evidence of the copper coins of kR^iShNa-rAja that appear to have been used as a payment for the workers on the island of shrI-pUrI